Helm van Zijl: Early life and education

 Van Zijl was born in Cape Town, the son of justice, Hendrik Stephanus van Zyl and his wife, Dorothy Constantia Sauer.
 He matriculated at Rondebosch Boys' High School, after which he studied law at the University of Stellenbosch.

 Career

-Van Zijl started practicing as an advocate in 1933 and became a member of the Cape Bar.
+Van Zijl started practising as an advocate in 1933 and became a member of the Cape Bar.
 In 1950 he was permanently appointed a judge to the Cape Provincial Division of the Supreme Court.
-After the death of Justice Theo van Wyk in 1975, he was appointed as Judge President of the Cape Division.
+After the death of Justice Theo van Wyk in 1975, he was appointed as Judge President of the Cape Provincial Division.

-In 1950, the South African government set up a Press Commission to monitor the activities of the press and van Zijl was appointed its first chairman.
+In 1950, the South African government set up a Press Commission to monitor the activities of the press and Van Zijl was appointed its first chairman.